 A cold chain breach is exposure of vaccines to temperatures outside the recommended range of 2°C to 8°C. This excludes fluctuations up to 12°C lasting no longer than 15 minutes which may be noted during restocking, cleaning the fridge or stock taking.

 Cold chain breaches must be reported to the Department of Health and Human Services (DHHS) as soon as possible using the Cold Chain Breach Report form.
 The DHHS will advise you on the next steps to take.
 It is important to report any cold chain breaches so that client(s) can be revaccinated or unused vaccines can be recalled, if required.
 For privately purchased vaccines, contact the manufacturer/supplier.

-Reviewed by: Georgina Lewis (SAEFVIC Clinical Manager, Murdoch Children’s Research Institute)
+Author: Georgie Lewis (SAEFVIC Clinical Manager, Murdoch Children’s Research Institute)